alvinchen1/ExchangeSkypeMDTAutomate/README.md

 # Task Sequence
 See https://github.com/alvinchen1/OTCMDTAutomate/blob/main/Control/TaskSequences.docx for MDT TS export catalog to correlate scripted MDT flow in the XML
 Tip: TS ID in doc corresponds to folder name in the Control folder where one can see the flow in the XML

-     Each subfolder should have a ts.xml that contains the logical flow of the TS Inside each ts.xml, relevant areas are lines with:
+     Each subfolder should have a ts.xml that contains the logical flow of the TS

+     Inside each ts.xml, relevant areas are lines with:

      <action>cmd.exe /c start /wait powershell.exe -executionpolicy bypass -File "%SCRIPTROOT%\USS-*.ps1"</action>

-The rest of this README needs to be updated accordingly and server names and roles have changed over time
+The rest of this README needs to be updated accordingly and server names as roles have changed over time

 ## Every server needs USS-OS-PREP-1.ps1